KlaudiuszBryjaRelativity/relativity-transfer-sdk-samples/README.md

 - ProcessingSource
 - TenantVM

-More details can be found in the Staging Governance documentation [here](https://help.relativity.com/RelativityOne/Content/Relativity/Staging_Area.htm) and [here](https://einstein.kcura.com/x/_vxgJ).
+More details can be found in the Staging Governance documentation [here](https://help.relativity.com/RelativityOne/Content/Relativity/Staging_Area.htm).

 ## Additional information